neur1n/solarized_flood/README.md

 ## Installation

-The following example it based on [vim-plug](https://github.com/junegunn/vim-plug).
+The following example is based on [vim-plug](https://github.com/junegunn/vim-plug).

 The `master` branch is for [vim-airline](https://github.com/vim-airline/vim-airline).